 Calibre began life in 1995 as a lounge with comfortable seating and easy sounds, but that didn’t last long.
 It was soon acquired by the drum and bass community for a regular venue, which grew and grew.
 By 1998 Calibre was managed by Roger Perry and Calibre was the pre-eminent house music venue in the city, with Soane and Chelsea both resident DJs.
 At its peak, barely a week passed without a new single, on 12-inch vinyl, arriving – either from the club’s DJs or the throngs of aspiring producer/DJs that were hanging out there.

 Firm dates on Calibre seem hard to pin down, but it closed around 2003, having passed through several owners, including Nick Horton and Chae Ball.
-The space is now Whammy Bar.
+The space was later Whammy Bar.

 Barney McDonald was there.